OBMS-Open-Business-Management-Software/documentation/docs/getting-started/installation/bare_metal.md

 # Bare-Metal Installation

 ## Introduction
-This method involves setting up OBMS directly on your server.
+This guide will walk you through setting up the application directly on your machine, without containerization, ensuring full control over the environment and resource allocation.

+Running on bare metal allows for direct hardware access, optimized performance, and customization tailored to your infrastructure needs.
+This method is ideal for scenarios where virtualization overhead must be minimized or when deploying on dedicated hardware.

+---

 ## Step-by-Step
 ### Clone Repository